 PRODUCT ADVANTAGES AND BENEFITS

-- DUALSPOTTM TECHNOLOGY for yielding Black Carbon result independent of the so called “filter loading effects”.
+- DUALSPOTTM TECHNOLOGY for yielding Black Carbon result independent of the so-called “filter loading effects.”

-- CONTINUOUS ANALYSIS OF TOTAL CARBON content by using 2 identical flow channels with 2 independent stainless steel combustion chambers.
+- CONTINUOUS ANALYSIS OF TOTAL CARBON content using 2 identical flow channels with 2 independent stainless steel combustion chambers.

-- SOURCE APPORTIONMENT to discriminate Black Carbon from fossil fuel vs Black Carbon from biomass burning with built-in analysis by a 2-component model.
+- SOURCE APPORTIONMENT to discriminate Black Carbon from fossil fuel vs. Black Carbon from biomass burning with built-in analysis by a 2-component model.

-- Using AMBIENT AIR in the combustion chamber as a carrier gas to create CO2 pulse and measures the level of TC in ambient air, therefore NO special GAS and NO special quartz GLASS is required.
+- Using AMBIENT AIR in the combustion chamber as a carrier gas to create CO2 pulse and measures the level of TC in ambient air, therefore NO special GAS and NO special quartz GLASS are required.